 - Models are available to suit both interior and exterior use.

-- As they’re hidden from sight, floor springs are a lot less prone to tampering than an overhead closer.
+- As they’re hidden from sight, floor springs are less prone to tampering than an overhead closer.
 So, consider these in facilities where users have less incentive to treat door hardware with care, such as schools and hospitals.

 Budget